Boelensman1/hapi-boilerplate/README.md

 |   ├── session.js                  * The objection model for sessions
 |   └── user.js                     * The objection model for users
 ├── plugins/
-|   ├── good-file.js                * Plugin that saves the logs to a file
 |   ├── initAuth.js                 * Initialises the authentication plugin
 |   └── initPermissions.js          * Initialises the permissions plugin
 ├── test/